ggobi/tourr/README.md

 install.packages("tourr")
 ```

-You can install the development version of nullabor from github with:
+You can install the development version of tourr from github with:

 ``` r
 # install.packages("devtools")